 It is very popular for groups to stay at Dæli and family reunions are frequently held here as the facilities are excellent.
 You can even hire a party tent at Dæli.

-We Icelanders are big on family reunions when our extended family members and relatives gather together from all over the country to spend a weekend together.
-There is also an excellent camping site at Dæli.
-So this is a perfect location for groups or individuals to stay for the night.
+We Icelanders are big on family reunions when our extended family members and relatives gather together from all over the country to spend a weekend together as I showed you in my travel-blog Ingjaldssandur in the Westfjords of Iceland - my Grandmother's Birthplace.

 Víðidalur is opposite Vatnsnes peninsula, with its many beautiful sights, including the amazing rock formation Hvítserkur and Borgarvirki fortress which you can read about in my travel-blogs.
 Vatnsnes is also the location of many seals.